campbellmbrown/grasshopper/README.md

 - **Name**
 - **Notes**

-Direct connections are saved to `%APPDATA%/StaSSH/direct_connections.json` on Windows.
+Direct connections are saved to `%APPDATA%/StaSSH/direct_connections.json` on Windows or `~/.config/stassh/direct_connections.json` on Linux.

 ## Proxy Jumps